kubeflow/community/proposals/897-experiment-tracking/README.md

    Foundation governance reduces single-vendor risk, and Kubeflow should publish version guidance for each release.
 1. **Operational complexity**: A shared MLflow deployment is another service for operators to secure and upgrade.
    Mitigation: ship a supported install path with documented storage, auth, and upgrade guidance.
-1. **Trusted-header deployment risk**: `subject_access_review` mode depends on MLflow trusting headers set by Kubeflow's ingress path.
+1. **Ingress identity normalization complexity**: The supported design depends on trusted ingress validating JWTs and translating them into `kubeflow-userid` and `kubeflow-groups` without allowing header spoofing.
-   Mitigation: publish a supported deployment that routes MLflow only through trusted ingress, configures the Kubeflow header names explicitly, and documents the required Kubernetes RBAC for `SubjectAccessReview`.
+   Mitigation: publish a supported ingress pattern with `RequestAuthentication`, require MLflow to be reachable only through that path, and explicitly document that the proxy must overwrite or strip client-supplied identity headers.
-1. **Embedded UI complexity**: A deeply embedded MLflow UI may be hard to maintain until upstream integration improves.
+1. **Terminology collision**: Kubeflow components already use "experiment" for different user-facing concepts.
-   Mitigation: keep launch-out as the baseline and treat embedding as a more deeply integrated option if we pursue it.
+   Mitigation: follow-up component KEPs should align on the shared MLflow definitions in this KEP, with KFP moving its current Experiment grouping toward Run Group and other components avoiding conflicting terminology.

 ## Graduation Criteria